top of page

 Political Theory | International Relations | History

-Andrew P. Gibson is a Lecturer at Georgetown University and an incoming America and the World Consortium (AWC) Postdoctoral Fellow at the University of Florida’s Hamilton Center for Classical and Civic Education.
-He earned his Ph.D. (with distinction) from Georgetown's Department of Government in May 2024.
+Andrew P. Gibson is an incoming America and the World Consortium (AWC) Postdoctoral Fellow at the University of Florida’s Hamilton School for Classical and Civic Education.
+He earned his Ph.D. (with distinction) from Georgetown's Department of Government in 2024 and served as an Adjunct Lecturer at Georgetown during the 2024-2025 academic year.
 His dissertation focused on twentieth-century debates over Niccolò Machiavelli (1469-1527) and the Florentine secretary's political-historical legacy.
 He has been a Hans J. Morgenthau Fellow with the Notre Dame International Security Center (NDISC) and a Doctoral Research Fellow with the German Historical Institute (GHI), Washington, D.C.

 Andrew earned his B.A.
 (Honors, Phi Beta Kappa) from Michigan State University's James Madison College and holds M.A.s from the University of Chicago and Georgetown University.
 In his free time, he enjoys playing golf, reading novels, and retreating to his family cottage in Northern Michigan during the summer.
-He currently lives in D.C. with his wife, Mariel, and their Wirehaired Pointing Griffon puppy, Birdie.
+In August, he will be moving to Gainesville, FL with his wife, Mariel, and their Wirehaired Pointing Griffon puppy, Birdie.

 bottom of page